StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

-returning an EWOULDBLOCK error, or exerting some other form of backpressure that causes the source application to temporarily cease sending new data.
+returning an EWOULDBLOCK error, or exerting some other form of backpressure that causes the source application to temporarily pause sending new data.

 # Case Study -- TCP\_NOTSENT\_LOWAT